whats-img

 Objectives:

-Managers and practitioners in charge of managing and enhancing storage facilities, inventories, and stock control systems will be able to:
+Managers and practitioners in charge of Optimizing Warehouse, Inventory, and Stock Control Operations: Best Practices will be able to:

 • Understand the fundamentals of warehouse and inventory management.